wballard/shellscript/README.md

 * pid: pid of the shelled process, now exited
 * exitCode: exit code of the shelled process
 * signalCode: signal on exit of the shelled process
+* stdout: standard out, captured as a string
+* stderr: standard error, captured as a string

+## $(command) ##
+Much like `shell` above, but instead of returning process information, returns the string that is stdout, or empty for a non-zero exit code.